johnantoni/wkhtmltopdf-how-to/readme.md

     meta[content="header.html" name="pdfkit-header-html"]
     meta[content="footer.html" name="pdfkit-footer-html"]

-this won't work straight off with rails as they will be wrapped with basic auth, so the easiest way to do this is to host those files on s3 outside the system.
+this won't work straight off with rails as they will be wrapped with **basic auth**, so the easiest way to do this is to host those files on s3 outside the system.

     meta[content="http://s3.bucket.com/footer.html" name="pdfkit-footer-html"]